argoproj/argo-workflows/docs/multi-cluster.md

 # Multi-Cluster

-You can execute workflows that runs some or all of its pods in clusters other than the cluster the controller is installed in.
+You can execute workflows where some pods run in clusters other than the cluster the controller is installed in.

 ## Considerations